-- An additional \$60,000 on or before April 8, 2023; and - An additional \$5,000 (+HST) Royalty Payment (advance) on or before April 8, 2024, and thereafter annually until the commencement of commercial production.
+- \$5,000 for grant of the option (paid) - An additional \$24,000 on or before August 31, 2021 (paid) - An additional \$40,000 on or before April 8, 2022 (paid) - An additional \$60,000 on or before April 8, 2023; and - An additional \$5,000 (+HST) Royalty Payment (advance) on or before April 8, 2024, and thereafter annually until the commencement of commercial production.

 Upon successful exercise of the option, under the 1st Underlying Agreement the Company shall be required to pay a 3% net smelter return royalty ("NSR").
 One-half of the NSR may be purchased by the Company (leaving a 1.5% NSR remaining) for \$500,000.
+On April 1, 2022, the Company paid \$40,000 pursuant to the property agreement option and pruchase agreement for the West Gore Antimony claims as discussed in Note 4 of the financial statements.

-Consolidated is a private company that is a related party to the Company, as each of Christopher Ecclestone and Lara Smith, directors and officers of the Company, are directors of Consolidated.
+Consmin is a private company that is a related party to the Company, as each of Christopher Ecclestone and Lara Smith, directors and officers of the Company, are directors of Consmin.
 Accordingly, the 1st Assignment Agreement is a related party transaction for the Company and each of Christopher Ecclestone and Lara Smith had a material interest in such agreement.

 The West Gore antimony-gold deposits are located in west-central Nova Scotia, approximately 50 km northwest of Halifax.
 Antimony was discovered in the area in 1880.
-Underground development and antimony -- gold mining occurred during 1884-1917 with some further development until 1939.
-Antimony and gold bearing veins occur in three sub-parallel northwest trending faults, two of which occur within the company's Project area.
+Underground development and Antimony-Gold mining occured during 1884-1917 with some further development until 1939.
+Antimony and Gold bearing veins occur in three subparallel northwest trending faults, two of which occur within the company's Project area.
 Antimony and gold are also documented in sheared wall rock, of which there could be increased potential.

-Antimony and gold occur in quartz-carbonate-sulfide veins cutting meta-sediments.
+Antimony and Gold occur in quartz-carbonate-sulfide veins cutting meta-sediments.
 The veins occur in northwest trending fault zones and are steeply dipping.
 Reports indicate intersections of folds and faults to play a key role in the location of mineralization.
 Past mining was mainly within the company's Project area from the Main Vein - Fissure.
 The Brook Vein also occurs in the Project area of which previous development is also documented.

-B. Grant - MacKinnon Claims (Nova Scotia, Canada)
+C. Grant-MacKinnin Claims (Canada)

-On July 9, 2021, the Company entered into an option purchase and assignment agreement (the "2nd Assignment Agreement") with Consolidated, whereby Consolidated assigned to the Company all of its right, title and interest in and to the option agreement entered into between Consolidated and optionors dated June 27, 2021 (the "2nd Underlying Agreement") for the acquisition of adjoining property claims to the West Gore Antimony property situated in Nova Scotia.
+On July 9, 2021, the Company entered into an option purchase and assignment agreement (the "2nd Assignment Agreement") with Consolidated, whereby Consolidated assigned to the Company all of its right, title and interest in and to the option agreement entered into between Consolidated and optionors dated June 27, 2021 (the "2nd Underlying Agreement") for the acquisition of adjoining property claims to the West Gore.
 Consideration paid by the Company under the 2nd Assignment Agreement was \$1.
-Consideration payable under the 2nd Underlying Agreement to acquire a 100% interest in the property is as follows:
+(See "Subsequent Events" for status of these claims)